 Breast Radiotherapy

 For your CT scan we will require you to remove all of your top clothes, including your bra and change into a hospital gown, we will also ask you to remove any necklaces or earrings that you may be wearing.
-We need you to be lying on your back with your arms above your head, holding onto a bar, with your elbows relaxed out until they make contact with our equipment.
-The equipment is adjustable so please let us know if it does not feel quite right as this will be the position you will be in each day for your treatment.
+We need you to be lying on your back with your arms above your head, holding onto a bar, with your elbows relaxed out making contact with our equipment.
+The equipment is adjustable to you so please let us know if it does not feel quite right as this will be the position you will be in each day for your treatment.
 It is very important you are as relaxed as possible in the position so that we can reproduce your position for your treatment.
-Please continue to do your post operation exercises on BOTH ARMS even if you think you have full movement back.
+Please continue to do your post operation exercises on both arms even if you think you have full movement back.
 You can also take mild pain relief (whatever you would normally take) before your CT scan or bring it with you, if you think this will help.
 Having both your arms up above your head is the ideal position, however if you are unable to manage this we do have other positions and equipment that we can use to make it more manageable for you so please do not worry.
 If you think you may not be able to achieve this position please let your doctor or one of the radiographers know.

 Side Effects